 The specific preservative depends on the target analyte and testing method and is provided by the testing laboratory.
 Preservatives are not interchangeable.
 It is critical to follow the specific sample preservation requirements of the testing laboratory.
 Contact the laboratory for information and instructions on the specific preservatives.

-Containers that have been pre-charged with preservative must not be rinsed or allowed overflow.
+Containers that have been pre-charged with preservative must not be rinsed, overflow during collection, or be filled past the recommended volume for the container.
 If this happens the preservative will be diluted and may not be effective.
 As such, those samples should be discarded and a new one collected.

 The two main types of chemical preservation for drinking water samples are dechlorination and pH control.